Sign up to our mailing list here to receive seasonal recipes and foraging inspiration delivered straight to your inbox.

 This is because nettles are the key to survival for butterflies as they are the primary food source of caterpillars - so many varieties from peacocks to tortoiseshells.
-Without nettles they would go after other food sources - which typically tends to be your favourite plant.
+Without nettles, they would go after other food sources - which typically tends to be your favourite plant.

 The other wonder of the garden - ladybirds - love them too.
-Ladybirds lay their eggs on nettles and the ladybird larvae are amazing; they eat garden pests like aphids, whitefly and red spider mite.
+Ladybirds lay their eggs on nettles and the ladybird larvae are amazing; they eat garden pests like aphids, whitefly and red spider mites.

 So I am not as mad as people think for having a nettle patch!
 Another reason is because I was always told not to eat nettles after May due to the Devil making them into shirts.

-Yes it sounds odd but as a child I took this as fact and never really questioned it.
+Yes, it sounds odd but as a child, I took this as fact and never really questioned it.
 This is because they get tougher as they mature.

 Nettles to me are a key part of foraging.
 They teach us so much.
 For Xanthȇ our three year old.

-They have taught her why she should listen and wait to be told what is safe to touch and isn’t.
-I always remember Dad, Duncan, my Stepmother and I going to a restaurant for a tasting menu in central london.
+They have taught her why she should listen and wait to be told what is safe to touch and what isn’t.
+I always remember Dad, Duncan, my Stepmother and I going to a restaurant for a tasting menu in central London.
 They brought out a clay baked potato and told us not to touch it as it was hot!
 Duncan, Dad and I automatically touched it.